interactive essay · draft

 where the sequence $\{g_s\}_{s \ge 0}$ is the impulse response — the output the network produces from a unit kick at $t=0$.
 This convolution is the I/O function: hand it any input, the formula returns the output.
 Two parameter triples that produce the same $\{g_s\}$ are the same network in different clothes.

 The impulse response has hidden structure.
-Diagonalising $W = V P V^{-1}$ with $P = \mathrm{diag}(p_1, \dots, p_n)$ being the set of eigenvalues $\{p_k\}_{k=1}^n$ of $W$ that we got to play around with above, and $V$ the matrix of right eigenvectors.
-You might recall that eigenvectors are those vectors $v_k$ that are simply scaled by $W$, as in the equation $W v_k = p_k v_k$.
+Diagonalising $W = V P V^{-1}$ with $P = \mathrm{diag}(p_1, \dots, p_n)$ being the set of eigenvalues $\{p_k\}_{k=1}^n$ of $W$, and $V$ the matrix of right eigenvectors.
+You might recall that eigenvectors are those vectors $v_k$ that are simply scaled when multiplied by $W$, as in the equation $W v_k = p_k v_k$.
 The eigenvalues $p_k$ are the scaling factors.
-Because of this definition they play very nicely when we apply $W$ repeatedly $s$ times: $W^s v_k = p_k^s v_k$.
-This means that when we write the impulse response in the eigenbasis of $W$, it breaks up into a sum of pure exponentials:
+Because of this definition they play very nicely when we apply $W$ repeatedly $s$ times.
+This repeated multiplication just picks up $s$ scaling factors, or the eigenvalue to the $s$-th power: $W^s v_k = p_k^s v_k$.

 $$g_s \;=\; c^\top V P^s V^{-1} b \;=\; \sum_{k=1}^{n} r_k\, p_k^{\,s},$$